can-kat/cstealer/README.md

 ## Setup:

-First paste and save your webhook address instead of `"WEBHOOK HERE"` in main.py
+First paste and save your webhook address instead of `"YOUR_WEBHOOK_URL"` in main.py

 If you use obfuscator it will be undetectable.